5 Reasons Why Chemical Etching is Ideal for Electronic Components

 4. Capable Of Etching Thin Materials With Complex Designs

-Chemical etching is the best machining method for complex patterns such as lead frames, filters, and EMI shielding components because features such as angles, holes, and slots are machined simultaneously.
+Photochemical machining is the best method for complex patterns such as lead frames, filters, and EMI shielding components because features such as angles, holes, and slots are machined simultaneously.
 This process saves time and money compared to laser cutting, wire EDM and stamping.

 5. Easy To Modify Prototyping